mastercodeon314/ProxyToggler/README.md

 Then the pttb.exe program thats embedded is used to pin and unpin the icon from the taskbar, thus changing the icon from red to green, or vice versa.
 I used the amazing release by 0x546F6D for the pinning and unpinning functionality for the taskbar.

+## Build Process
++ Simply clone and build this project
++ Use resource hacker to add both the included icons in the project's directory.
++ Run the exe and ProxyToggler will install the shortcut to "%appdata%\Microsoft\Internet Explorer\Quick Launch\User Pinned\TaskBar\"

 ## References
 - https://github.com/0x546F6D/pttb_-_Pin_To_TaskBar